thorestic/SSHGuard/README.md

 Failed password for user from 192.168.0.11 port 50500 ssh2
 ```

-The parser converts this raw message into a normalized event containing information such as:
+The SSH Event Parser converts the raw message into a normalized event containing structured information such as:

 ```text
 event_type